 What’s the condition of your switchgear?

+Not sure?
 You know that periodical maintenance test like partial discharge test can still leave switchgear in virtually unknown condition.
 Insulation defects and deterioration may very well develop in service within maintenance cycle.

 These defects are often not detectable with traditional off-line tests and yet, traditionally, on-line or off-line partial discharge tests have been performed on a periodic basis commonly twice a year.
 Think this is often enough?